A glossary of Wistia terms. Definitions, uses, and links to more info. It's pretty rad, if we're being honest.

-Stats - In Wistia, stats can refer to either the Stats menu in your account header, or an option for an individual video on a video’s page.
+Stats - In Wistia, stats can refer to either the Stats menu in your account header, or an option for an individual media on a media’s page.
 The Stats menu in the header contains three ways of looking at account-wide stats: the Trends page, the View Stream, and the Audience page.
-The individual video Stats page includes the video’s engagement graph, an overview of specific data about the video (including average engagement, total plays, and play rate), and a list of all viewers and their heatmaps.
+The individual media Stats page includes the video’s engagement graph, an overview of specific data about the video (including average engagement, total plays, and play rate), and a list of all viewers or listeners and their heatmaps.

 Thumbnail - The thumbnail is the name we use for the display frame for your video (the image that’s shown before your viewers click play).
 The thumbnail can be uploaded as a separate file for chosen from any frame in your video.
 You can change the thumbnail in the Appearance tab of the Customize panel.

-Total plays - Total plays is a measurement of the total number of times a given video was played.
-This means that a viewer either pressed play, or the video was set to autoplay.
-Total plays are listed on the individual video stats page.
+Total plays - Total plays is a measurement of the total number of times a given media was played.
+This means that a viewer either pressed play, or the media was set to autoplay.
+Total plays are listed on the individual media stats page.